Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 The Most Common Reasons Home Warranty Claims Are Denied

-Getting your home warranty claim denied is frustrating — but it happens far more often than most homeowners expect.
+Getting your home warranty claim denied is frustrating, but it happens far more often than most homeowners expect.
 Understanding why companies reject claims is the first step to either preventing a denial or successfully fighting one.
-Below are the most frequent reasons you may see a denial notice.
+According to a 2026 This Old House survey of 2,000 homeowners, the four leading reasons for denial are pre-existing conditions (29%), items not covered under the plan (29%), repair costs exceeding coverage limits (20%), and lack of maintenance (13%).
+Below is a breakdown of each major denial trigger.

 Pre-Existing Conditions

 Home warranty plans are designed to cover new and unforeseen breakdowns that occur after your coverage begins.
-If a home warranty company determines that an appliance or system had a defect or needed repair before you purchased the policy, they can — and typically will — deny the claim entirely.
-This is especially common for homebuyers who skip a thorough home inspection before selecting a warranty plan.
+If a home warranty company determines that an appliance or system had a defect or needed repair before you purchased the policy, they can (and typically will) deny the claim entirely.
+This single reason accounts for nearly 3 in 10 denials in 2026, making it the most common cause of rejection alongside non-covered items.

 Pro tip: Always get a professional home inspection before purchasing a warranty.
 Issues flagged in an inspection report can be addressed upfront, reducing your risk of a pre-existing condition denial later.